kgaughan/blog/content/esperanto-orthography.rst

 favours the creation of words that are difficult to pronounce.

-Esperanto adheres to a linguistically naïve conception of the 'one sound, one letter orthographic principle' requiring the affricates be treated as one sound rather than a compound sound, and thus does not guard against complex consonant clusters involving an affricate and either a stop or a fricative, thus giving us words like 'scii' and 'matĉo', which are difficult to pronounce.
+Esperanto adheres to a linguistically naïve conception of the 'one sound, one letter' orthographic principle, requiring the affricates be treated as one sound rather than a compound sound, and thus does not guard against complex consonant clusters involving an affricate and either a stop or a fricative, thus giving us words like 'scii' and 'matĉo', which are difficult to pronounce.

-To eliminate this bias within the language's orthography, we could thus eliminate 'c', 'ĉ', and 'ĝ' by writing them as their constituent sounds:
+To eliminate this bias within the language's orthography, we could eliminate 'c', 'ĉ', and 'ĝ' by writing them as their constituent sounds:

 ======== ============
 Original Reformed (I)